Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Introduction

 This topic recently received significant interest resulting in various abstraction methods such as designing local feedback controllers between any two neighboring cells of a state space partition to guarantee the creation of a deterministic abstraction~\cite{gol2013time,boskos2015decentralized}, considering infinite-time reachability analysis of neighboring cells~\cite{nilsson2014incremental,yang2017fuel}, or fixed and finite-time reachability analysis~\cite{coogan2015mixed,reissig2016}, which we consider in this paper.
 While the combined results of all these approaches cover a wide range of dynamical systems and control objectives, when taken separately most of these approaches (as well as others in the literature) are restricted to particular classes of systems (e.g.\ multi-affine~\cite{gol2013time}, mixed-monotone~\cite{coogan2015mixed}) and subsets of LTL formulas (e.g.\ reach-avoid-stay~\cite{nilsson2014incremental,yang2017fuel}, co-safe LTL~\cite{gol2013time}).
 However, providing a framework capable of solving the synthesis problem for any dynamical systems under general LTL formulas remains a challenging problem.

 This can particularly be observed when considering the main software toolboxes in the literature aimed at addressing such high-level control problems on dynamical systems, which can be split in two categories.
 On one side are tools such as TuLiP~\cite{tulip}, conPAS2~\cite{conpas2} and LTLMoP~\cite{ltlmop} which can handle general LTL specifications (conPAS2) or the large subset of GR(1) formulas (TuLiP, LTLMoP) but are restricted to simpler dynamical systems such as fully actuated (LTLMoP) and piecewise affine models (TuLiP, conPAS2).
-On the other side, more general switched or nonlinear dynamical systems can be considered by tools such as PESSOA~\cite{pessoa}, CoSyMa~\cite{cosyma} and SCOTS~\cite{scots}, but only for limited specifications combining safety and reachability objectives.
+On the other side, switched or nonlinear dynamical systems are handled by tools such as PESSOA~\cite{pessoa}, CoSyMa~\cite{cosyma} and SCOTS~\cite{scots}, but only for combination of safety and reachability specifications.